-Reason #1: Lots of Red Tape
+There’s Lots of Red Tape in Reaching Consensus in B2B

 But what if we haven’t looked far enough?